-How to do it?
-By Buddha yoga–yoking our consciousness with the buddhi, the principle of enlightenment, our highest mind.
-Buddhi can also mean the intelligent, thinking mind, or reason, but in the Gita it almost always means the enlightened intuition which can be translated down into intellectual terminology.
+Karma yoga is done by yoking our consciousness with the buddhi, the principle of enlightenment, our highest “mind” in the form of enlightened intuition.
 When the awareness is centered in–not just pointed toward–the divine consciousness that is common to both the individual Self (jivatman) and the Supreme Self (Paramatman), then we have peace, both because the Self is transcendental and beyond all possibility of agitation and because in the enlightened state we understand all that is going on as well as the roots of what is taking place.
 Having perfect peace and perfect understanding, we abide in perfect tranquility.
 In just a few verses from now Krishna will begin describing exactly what that state is and how it manifests in the illumined individual.

 Seek refuge in buddhi!

-For what other refuge is there?
+What other refuge can there be?
 Any conditioned state of mind must by its very nature be temporary.
-However beneficial any external condition, place, or object may be, still it, too, cannot last forever, but Brahman does.
-Most importantly, the upanishads tell us the paramount truth: “He who knows Brahman becomes Brahman.
+However beneficial any external condition, place, or object may be, still it, too, cannot last forever.
+But Brahman does.
+Most importantly, the Upanishads tell us the paramount truth: “He who knows Brahman becomes Brahman.
 He passes beyond all sorrow.
 He overcomes evil.
 Freed from the fetters of ignorance he becomes immortal” (Mundaka Upanishad 3.2.9).
 “He who knows Brahman attains the supreme goal.
 Brahman is the abiding reality, he is pure knowledge, and he is infinity.
 He who knows that Brahman dwells within the lotus of the heart becomes one with him and enjoys all blessings” (Taittiriya Upanishad 2:1:3).

-It is true: “Pitiable are those who motives are based on the fruit of action.”
+It is true: “Pitiable are those who are motivated by action’s fruit.”

 How to be free

 Unity on all levels is the goal of the yogi, and that transcends the classifications of good or evil.
-The good of the enlightened, on the other hand, is not just relative good–it is the embodiment of divine consciousness.
+The “good” of the enlightened, on the other hand, is not just relative good–it is the embodiment of divine good.

 Back to the heart of things

-Krishna, like any worthy teacher, again points us to the very core of the matter, saying: “Therefore devote yourself to yoga.”
+Krishna, like any worthy teacher, again points us to the very core of the matter, saying: “Therefore, yoke yourself to yoga.”
 There is really no other way to achieve anything true or real in spiritual life.
-“Seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you,” (Matthew 6:33) said Jesus.
-We need not concern ourselves with a multitude of spiritual goals, but fix our intention on the single purpose of all relative existence, union with Brahman.
+“Seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you” (Matthew 6:33), said Jesus.
+We need not concern ourselves with a multitude of spiritual goals, but fix our intention on the single purpose of all relative existence: union with Brahman.
 This is why Jesus also said: “Martha, Martha, thou art careful and troubled about many things: but one thing is needful: and Mary hath chosen that good part, which shall not be taken away from her” (Luke 10:41, 42).

 The way of the sages

-The “place” or “abode” is our very Self, for that alone is free from pain or the possibility or pain.
+That place or abode is our very Self, for That alone is free from pain or the possibility of pain.